rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

   ![list with prompt](../assets/list-with-prompt.png)

 # Summary
-In this part of the tutorial we added a backgfound image to the [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html), and we added a widget to display when the [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html)was empty.
+In this part of the tutorial we added a backgfound image to the [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html), and we added a widget to display when the [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html) was empty.
 In the [next part](get_started_part_3.md) we will replace the default ListTiles with our own cards.